 Looking for a 3D printer for beginners?
-Check out our selection of the most beginner-friendly 3D printers on the market today.
+Check out our buyer's guide to the most beginner-friendly 3D printers on the market today.

 Ease of assembly, use, proper documentation, and overall print quality are the considerations we have in mind when we think of the ideal 3D printer for beginners.
 Enough to yield good prints, with minimal hand-holding to acquaint oneself with the process.